 You could have all the data in the world but still have no clue what’s going on within the wires, devices, and storage of your company.
 Data doesn't have value unless you know how or why something happened.

 Yes, a managed IT services company gives you the power of the information, but they should also give you access to interpret and understand the data.
-It’s impossible to understand what your network is telling you unless you understand what you, as the user, is doing wrong.
+It’s impossible to understand what your network is telling you unless you understand what you, as the user, are doing wrong.

 On the contrary, if you don’t explain to the doctor how you broke your leg in the first place, he might not know the best ways to treat you.